drivy/jobs/analytics_engineering_intership/README.md

 **DISCLAIMER**: these data are randomly faked end to end

-### 0.1
+### 1.1

 Create a local PostgreSQL instance
+If you are a Mac user, use the following tutorial to spawn an instance locally: https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb

-### 0.2
+### 1.2

-Create a table named `raw_payloads` in the SQL instance you have just created and insert the payloads provided in `./data/tracking_payloads_20210603.csv`.
+Create a table named `raw_payloads` in the SQL instance you have just created and insert the payloads provided in `./data/tracking_payloads_20210603.csv`
+Do not try to parse them yet, just create one column of raw data.

-### 0.3
+### 1.3

+Now that you have ingested your raw data in the `raw_payloads` table, write a parsing query to structure the json objects:
-Parse the json objects you have inserted in `raw_payloads`: each key should become a column, each value should become a row value.
+- each key should become a column
+- each value should become a row value

 With your parsing query, create another table named `events` and insert your parsed version of `raw_payloads` inside of it.

+Note: alternatively, you can use python to write a script that will ingest the raw data from `raw_payloads` and load the parsed data in the `events` table.

-## Exercise 1: Sessions
+## Exercise 2: Sessions

 We want to aggregate events together to analyse user behavior over a certain period of time.

-### 1.1
+### 2.1

 Create a table that aggregates events per session of events.
 Sessions are segmented period of activity we observe for a user.
 In this exercise, we consider that if a user stops their activity for more than 30 minutes, the session as ended.

 If a user starts their activity again, then a new session begins until the user stops for more than 30 minutes again.

 The SQL query you design to create this table should ultimately respect the following format:
 - `anonymous_id`